- Relocation Services

 Families or couples relocating to the USA must ensure all group members have the correct status and can live, study or work there.
 They are also subject to restrictions; for example, accompanying partners are not able to work without the appropriate visa and work permit.

 A valid passport, birth certificate (for accompanying children), marriage certificate, current resume, educational/professional qualifications.
 Have you begun the application process?
 If yes, please ask for a move quote.
 You can get a quote here.
-If not, why not talk to an Immigration Specialist.
-Sterling Lexicon provides the first 30 mins of advice free to help you understand what is required.
-Speak to the team today.

 *Information provided above is for awareness purposes only and should not be used as legal advice.
 Please ensure you consult with a qualified immigration lawyer.